 2. Which platform has lower fees?

-4. Does Yearn Finance only work on Ethereum?
+4. Does Yearn Finance work outside of Ethereum?

 5. Can I lose money using yield aggregators?